dglassbrenner1/my-posts-on-fraud-detection/index.md

 nav_enabled: true
 ---

-# My understanding of supervised learning for fraud detection
+# Supervised learning for fraud detection

 ## The goal of this series of posts